Titanic conspiracy theories

-Investigation results

-The Titanic collided with an iceberg, damaging the hull's plates below the waterline on the starboard side, causing the front compartments to flood.
-The ship then sank two hours and forty minutes later, with approximately 1,500 fatalities as a result of drowning or hypothermia.
+On April 14, 1912, the Titanic collided with an iceberg, damaging the hull's plates below the waterline on the starboard side, causing the front compartments to flood.
+The ship then sank two hours and forty minutes later, with approximately 1,496 fatalities as a result of drowning or hypothermia.
+Since then, many conspiracy theories have been suggested regarding the disaster.
+These theories have been refuted by subject-matter experts.

 Olympic exchange hypothesis

-One of the controversial and elaborate theories surrounding the sinking of the Titanic was advanced by Robin Gardiner in his book, Titanic: The Ship That Never Sank?
-Gardiner draws on several events and coincidences that occurred in the months, days, and hours leading up to the sinking of the Titanic, and concludes that the ship that sank was in fact Titanic's sister ship Olympic, disguised as Titanic, as an insurance scam by its owners, the International Mercantile Marine Group, controlled by American financier J.P.
-Morgan that had acquired the White Star Line in 1902.
+One of the controversial and elaborate theories surrounding the sinking of the Titanic was advanced by Robin Gardiner in his book Titanic: The Ship That Never Sank?
+(1998).
+Gardiner draws on several events and coincidences that occurred in the months, days, and hours leading up to the sinking of the Titanic, and concludes that the ship that sank was in fact Titanic's sister ship Olympic, disguised as Titanic, as an insurance scam by its owners, the International Mercantile Marine Group, controlled by American financier J. P. Morgan that had acquired the White Star Line in 1902.

-Researchers Bruce Beveridge and Steve Hall took issue with many of Gardiner's claims in their book, Olympic and Titanic: The Truth Behind the Conspiracy.
+Researchers Bruce Beveridge and Steve Hall took issue with many of Gardiner's claims in their book Olympic and Titanic: The Truth Behind the Conspiracy (2004).
 Author Mark Chirnside has also raised serious questions about the switch theory.
-British historian Gareth Russell, for his part, calls the theory "so painfully ridiculous that one can only lament the thousands of trees which lost their lives to provide the paper on which it has been articulated."
+British historian Gareth Russell, in his book, The Ship of Dreams: The Sinking of The Titanic and the End of the Edwardian Era, (2019) calls the theory "so painfully ridiculous that one can only lament the thousands of trees which lost their lives to provide the paper on which it has been articulated."
 He notes that, "since the sister ships had significant interior architectural and design differences, switching them secretly in a week would be nearly impossible from a practical standpoint.
-A switch would also not be economically worthwhile, since the ship's owners could have simply damaged the ship while docked (for instance, by setting a fire) and collected the insurance money from that "accident," which "would have been far less severe, and infinitely less stupid, than sailing her out into the middle of the Atlantic with thousands of people, and their luggage, on board, and ramming her into an iceberg."
+A switch would also not be economically worthwhile, since the ship's owners could have simply damaged the ship while docked (for instance, by setting a fire) and collected the insurance money from that 'accident', which would have been far less severe, and infinitely less stupid, than sailing her out into the middle of the Atlantic with thousands of people, and their luggage, on board, and ramming her into an iceberg".

+Maritime historian Chris Frame also noted, the Olympic and Titanic were at vastly different stages of construction when the two ships met in both 1911 and 1912, noting: “It is far more profitable to run a ship for decades than to sink it for a one-time payment.
+Sinking the Olympic for an insurance claim would have been a terrible business decision.”
+Furthermore, maritime researcher Mike Brady has published extensive video analysis of the theory in which he notes an attempt to “set the record straight on Gardiner's theory and reveal the truth behind the great Titanic conspiracy theory; the greatest fraud in modern historiography.”